davidtys/queue_pytumblr/README.md

 **You need to setup oauth**

-Please follow the instructions in pytumblr (a good way is using  interactive-console.py)
+Please follow the instructions in pytumblr (you can use interactive-console.py)

 When you have the oauth tokens, record them for your tumblr with